Converting formats for UI design tools

 This showed a downward trend in the use of InVision as a prototyping tool and made me wonder what the next step is for the big players.

-I think that the company that can create the most useful and complete all in one tool will be the winner.
+I think that the company that can create the most useful and complete all-in-one tool will be the winner.
 InVision Studio does do this to an extent with more advanced animation prototyping, but the other tools are nicer to use right now.

 In particular, the missing link is the refined prototyping feature, like animations and transitions.
 These will allow you to use only one tool to do everything.